pekrau/adhoc/README.txt

-adhoc is a web application for executing tasks.
+Adhoc is a web application for executing tasks.

 As the name implies, it is used to interface to various software as appropriate.